 - Length: two years

-- Level: You can enter these apprenticeships at Advanced or Higher Level (dependent on whether you have already completed A Levels or an equivalent qualification.)
+- Level: these apprenticeships can be entered at either Advanced or Higher Level (dependent on whether you have already completed A Levels or an equivalent qualification.)

-- Eventual destination: Paralegals work in the practical and procedural side of the profession, assisting lawyers with their work.
+- Eventual destination: paralegals work in the practical and procedural side of the profession, assisting lawyers with their work.
 The duties of a paralegal may include preparing briefing notes or case documentation, transcribing depositions and statements or attending court proceedings.
-Upon completing the paralegal apprenticeship, students will be exempted from the first year of the Chartered Legal Executive apprenticeship if they wish to progress further in their training.
+After completing the Paralegal apprenticeship, students can go straight into the second year of the Chartered Legal Executive apprenticeship if they want to continue with their training.

 3. Chartered Legal Executive apprenticeship